The Feed API gives you the ability to:

 Note: To improve the user experience, filters are applied to the items returned.
-For details about these filters, see Feed file filters for details.
+For details about these filters, see the Feed file filters section.

 When used with the other Buy APIs, the Feed API lets you create shopping/buying opportunities virtually anywhere.
 For example, your buyers can have a seamless buying experience woven into a social application.
 This section outlines the high-level use cases for the Feed API.

 Get a daily feed files of newly listed items

 You can download a daily Item or Item Group feed file that contains the items or the item group (variation) information for newly listed items for a specific date and category.

 Get the weekly feed files of all the items in a category